China probe is latest legal headache for JPMorgan

 SEC spokeswoman Florence Harmon declined to comment on the investigation.
 A Hong Kong-based spokeswoman for the bank declined to comment beyond what was in the bank’s regulatory filings and said the bank was cooperating with probes.

-Whatever the outcome of the latest investigation, Dimon’s time is increasingly being consumed by legal and regulatory matters.
+Whatever the outcome of the latest investigation, Dimon’s time is increasingly being consumed by regulatory matters.

-The Department of Justice is investigating whether the bank manipulated U.S. energy markets, the Wall Street Journal reported on Monday.
-Last month, the bank agreed to pay a $285 million penalty and give back $125 million of trading profits in a settlement with the Federal Energy Regulatory Commission for alleged power market manipulation.
-JPMorgan neither admitted nor denied violations.

-Federal prosecutors last week brought criminal charges against two former JPMorgan traders, accusing the pair of deliberately understating losses in the “Whale” scandal.
+Federal prosecutors on Wednesday brought criminal charges against two former JPMorgan traders, accusing the pair of deliberately understating losses in the “Whale” scandal.
 The SEC is seeking an admission of wrongdoing from the bank in a parallel civil action, a rare step for the government agency.

 Earlier this month, the bank revealed that it was facing parallel criminal and civil probes by the U.S. Department of Justice in California into mortgage bonds that it sold before the financial crisis.